 Smoking premium quality hemp quickly became an incredibly popular method of CBD consumption.

-Some regular smokers even started smoking hemp instead of tobacco since trying Green Unicorn Farms!
+Some regular tobacco smokers have even started smoking hemp instead of tobacco since trying Green Unicorn Farms!

 Not only for the pleasurable experience alone, but also because it allows the user to take their CBD along with all of the other naturally occurring plant compounds, as nature intended.